-The "out of pocket" financial losses suffered by the injured party.
+Economic Damages (Pecuniary Damages) - The out of pocket financial losses suffered by the injured party.

-Expenses above and beyond "out of pocket" financial losses, such as pain and suffering, loss of enjoyment of life, or loss of consortium.
+Non-Economic Damages (Non-Pecuniary Damages) - Expenses above and beyond out of pocket financial losses, including damages for pain and suffering, loss of enjoyment of life, or loss of consortium.

-The Collateral Source Rule holds that a defendant should not benefit from a plaintiff's fiscal prudence, for example, in purchasing insurance coverage against a loss.
-This can result in a plaintiff's collecting damages twice, once through an insurance settlement and a second time through legal proceedings against the defendant who caused the losses.
-In most jurisdictions, this rule has been modified or eliminated from application in certain types of cases.
-Where the collateral source rule does not apply, the defendant gets a "set-off" against the judgment in the amount the plaintiff has received from the collateral source.
+The Collateral Source Rule holds that a defendant should not benefit from a plaintiff's fiscal prudence, for example, in purchasing insurance coverage to protect against a loss.
+When applied, this rule may result in a plaintiff's collecting damages twice, once through an insurance settlement and a second time through legal proceedings against the defendant who caused the loss.
+That rarely actually happens as insurance companies normally require that an insured person assign them subrogation rights, such that if money can be recovered from the defendant for a claim paid by the insurance company it goes to the insurance company instead of the insured person.

 Lost Wages and Earning Capacity

-In an employment law case, a plaintiff may seek economic damages for "back pay" (wages lost between the time of a wrongful termination and the time of the verdict) and "front pay" (wages that are likely to be lost in the future, as a result of the loss of the job and possibly the loss of a career path).
+In an employment law case, a plaintiff may seek economic damages for back pay (wages lost between the time of a wrongful termination and the time of the verdict) and front pay (wages that are likely to be lost in the future, as a result of the loss of the job and possibly the loss of a career path).
 Similarly, a person who suffers a physical injury may not be able to return to work and may be entitled to damages for lost wages.

-Expert testimony can help establish these various factors, as they relate to the plaintiff, and an expert will be able to produce a opinion projecting how the defendant's wrongful conduct affected the plaintiff's past and future earnings.
+Expert testimony can help establish these various factors as they relate to the plaintiff, and an expert will be able to produce a opinion projecting how the defendant's wrongful conduct affected the plaintiff's past and future earnings.
 In some cases, medical, vocational, or psychological testimony may also be required to establish the loss of physical or mental capacity to perform the type of employment previously held by the plaintiff, or to explain or challenge any limits asserted relating to the plaintiff's ability to return to work.
 Often, both the plaintiff and defendant will present experts with competing projections of damages.

 Damages to Real Estate